lupyuen/lupyuen.github.io/src/lvgl.md

 const disp_drv = c.get_disp_drv();
 ```

-This crashes with a __RISC-V Exception__ when our code tries to dereference the Null Pointer later.
-Which is not as helpful as a Zig Panic.
+This crashes with a __RISC-V Exception__ when our program tries to dereference the Null Pointer in a __later part__ of the code.

+Which isn't as helpful as an immediate Zig Panic.

 Thus we always write "`.?`" to catch Null Pointers returned by C Functions.

 (Hopefully someday we'll have a Zig Lint Tool that will warn us if we forget to use "`.?`")

 # Import C Functions

+_How did we import the C Functions and Macros for LVGL?_

 TODO